MODAL AUXILIARY VERBS

 Modal Verb Example

-In each chapter, examples of Modal verb will be given to understand in an easy way.
+In each chapter, examples of the Modal verb will be given to understand in an easy way.

 Should + Verb1st